Unexpected Life Events that Can Derail Your Finances

 Bankruptcies may seem worse in comparison to home foreclosures since they remain on your credit history for up to ten years while foreclosures only stay for seven, but to mortgage lenders, foreclosures are by far the more serious.
 With bankruptcies, you may still be able to keep your home, but foreclosures typically necessitate either selling your home or giving it to your creditors to help offset the balance of your debt.

-While malpractice suits shouldn’t adversely affect any doctor’s medical license, they can still have far-reaching side effects that impact a physician’s emotional, mental, and financial wellbeing.
+While medical malpractice suits shouldn’t adversely affect any doctor’s medical license, they can still have far-reaching side effects that impact a physician’s emotional, mental, and financial wellbeing.
 With finances specifically, doctors may be liable for huge sums of payments to suing parties, even if they have malpractice insurance in place to protect themselves.
+Financial planning for physicians includes being prepared for malpractice lawsuits that 1 in every 3 doctors will be served.

 Divorce can take a huge toll on your finances — especially if the separation isn’t amicable.
 On top of needing to split your current finances in half, you also will need to take on child support bills, legal support from divorce lawyers, and any extra expenses that crop up during the course of divorce proceedings.